dednesidi/int/README.md

 crowding overwhelms me, i might stop noticing messages entirely. if that happens, i apologize sincerely, please repeat via whisper after it gets less crowded.

-do not ask for personal information unless we're friends.
+do not ask for personal information unless we're friends. i am not looking for roleplay (unless stated otherwise) and relationships, please don't approach me if that is your only goal.